ben-maclaurin/hop/README.md

 Press the `RETURN` key on a project to open it in your favourite editor.

 Running Hop with the `sync` flag (e.g. `hop -s`) will initiate a sync (Hop will re-index all of your projects).
-Read more in [Languages and Icons](https://github.com/ben-maclaurin/hop#languages-and-icons)
+Read more in [Languages and Icons](https://github.com/ben-maclaurin/hop#languages-and-icons).

-You can quickly exit Hop in any mode with `:wq`.
+Use the `ESCAPE` key to exit Hop in any mode.

 ## Configuration